mr-saoirse/funkyprompt/README.md

 This is a simple idea that says that we only need to focus on objects to build agentic systems.
 The goal of `funkyprompt` is _to enable seamless development of data-rich agentic systems_.

-There are actually only two abstractions that are important for working with large language models apis;
+There are actually only two abstractions that are important for working with large language model APIs;

 1. The **message stack**, a collection of messages with specific _roles_.
 The _system_ role may be considered special in some models/apis
 2. The **function stack**, a list of functions often described in a Json Schema, that can be called by the language model